If you or a loved one is struggling with prescription drug abuse, the time to act is now. Contact us today to get started on the recovery journey.

 - Opioids: Usually prescribed to treat pain, opioid medications contain oxycodone (the active ingredient in Oxycontin and Percocet) or hydrocodone (the active ingredient in Norco).
-Opioids affect receptors in the brain and spinal cord, reducing pain signals and impacting areas of the brain that control emotion.
+Opioid painkillers affect receptors in the brain and spinal cord, reducing pain signals and impacting areas of the brain that control emotion.

 - Stimulants: Stimulants increase the release of dopamine in the brain and body, and create a feeling of heightened alertness.
-Most often prescribed for ADHD, these medications include methylphenidate (in Ritalin and Concerta), dextroamphetamine and amphetamine (in Adderall), and dextroamphetamine (in Dexedrine).
+Most often prescribed for Attention Deficit Hyperactivity Disorder (ADHD), these prescription medications include methylphenidate (in Ritalin and Concerta), dextroamphetamine and amphetamine (in Adderall), and dextroamphetamine (in Dexedrine).

-Each type of medication creates prescription drug abuse effects on a physical level:
+Each type of medication also creates prescription drug abuse effects on a physical level:

 - Slowed breathing rate